barisbatuhan/retinaface/README.md

 * Cascaded structure of the model is also included to the model.
 The same context modules are used but the multitask heads are different for each cascaded structure.

 * The model supports both implementations with 3 and 5 lateral connections.
-However, the only backbone available currently is ResNet50.
+The only backbones available currently are ResNet50 and MobileNetV2.

 ## Currently Working On